danijia/bellabeat-case-study/README.md

 ## Business Task:
 Analyze smart device usage from FitBit users to discover trends in activity, sleep, and wellness habits.
 Apply these insights to help Bellabeat understand how consumers enage with health-tracking devices.
 Apply these insights to help Bellabeat improve marketing strategies for the Leaf wellness tracker.

+## The Data
+The raw data is from this [kaggle dataset](https://www.kaggle.com/datasets/arashnic/fitbit).
+The data used in the case study is in long format, loaded and combined into several dataframes.

 ## Key Steps
 - Loaded and combined CSVs into pandas DataFrames.
 - Converted timestamps data from objects to datetime format